-I'm an art director and designer working in digital and print for more than 15 years, but I'm also a small business owner and I've been building communities and creating content on the web since the early 2000s.
+I'm an art director and visual designer working in digital and print for more than 15 years.
+I'm also a small business owner and have been building communities and creating content on the web since the early 2000s.
 As a result, I approach projects from diverse angles and perspectives such as business, marketing, and strategy.
-As a designer, I have worked on identity and branding projects, designed websites, UI interfaces for digital products, print publications and infographics, and have worked with ad agencies, consumer brands, design studios, global NGOs, and tech start ups.
+As a designer, I have worked on identity and branding projects, designed websites, print publications and infographics, UX/UI for digital, and have worked with ad agencies, consumer brands, design studios, global NGOs, and tech start ups.
 My work has won awards including The Webby Awards, SXSW Interactive, ID Magazine, and Museums and the Web.
 My career has never been linear—I've worked as a sound designer/music director for off-Broadway theater and was recently Head of Community, Brand and Growth at a tech startup.
-I've often chosen riskier paths because I enjoy building things from the ground up, but the one thing I value most is working with a great team and establishing long-term collaborative relationships.
+I've often chosen riskier paths because I enjoy building things from the ground up, but what I value most is working with great teams.

 In 2008, I co-founded a Brooklyn-based bakery with my pastry chef husband.
 As creative director of Whimsy & Spice, I design all of the company's branding and packaging, style and shoot photographic assets, and have grown sales over the past 10 years exclusively through social media marketing.
 We've been covered by The New York Times, The Martha Stewart Show, The Wall Street Journal, Food & Wine, Real Simple, New York Magazine, and The Food Network.